How Supplements Can Support Mental Health — Backed by Science, Not Hype

+Feeling low, anxious, or foggy?
+Sometimes the cause isn’t emotional at all — it could be a simple vitamin or mineral deficiency.
 Supplements for mental health are becoming more widely researched — and for good reason.
-Feeling anxious, low, or mentally drained?
-You’re not alone — and while medication and therapy absolutely have their place, there’s another angle that’s often overlooked: nutritional support.
+While medication and therapy absolutely have their place, there’s another angle that’s often overlooked: nutritional support.

 Certain vitamins, minerals, and amino acids play a huge role in how your brain functions, how your mood is regulated, and how resilient you feel day to day.
-This article breaks down the science-backed supplements that may help support your mental health — naturally.
+This article breaks down the science-backed supplements for mental health that may help support your wellbeing — naturally.

 🧠 What Does Nutrition Have to Do with Mental Health?